george-carlin/abroaders/README.md

 - Emails will usually be enqueued as background jobs using `deliver_later`, so see all the notes above regarding background jobs.

+# Third Party Scripts

+If we have a `<script>` tag from a third party that we want to drop into our app:

+1. Put it in a new view in `app/views/shared/third_party_scripts`.
+2. Stick the view name in the array at the top of `app/views/shared/third_party_scripts.rb`

+The script will now be output at the bottom of the `<body>` tag.

+Note that if you add a new layout (at the time of writing we just have `application.html.erb` and `basic.html.erb`), you'll need to add the line `<%= render "shared/third_party_scripts" %>` to the bottom of the `<body>` tag if you want the scripts to be included.